LegionMarket/vue-touch/README.md

 ### Component Events

-vue-touch supports all Hammer Events ot of the box, just bind a listener to the component with `v-on` and vue-touch will setup the Hammer Manager & Recognizer for you.
+vue-touch supports all Hammer Events out of the box, just bind a listener to the component with `v-on` and vue-touch will setup the Hammer Manager & Recognizer for you.

 |Recognizer|Events|Example|
 |---|----|----|